AxisCommunications/axis-aws-kinesis-vsp/README.md

 The most straightforward way to verify that the stream from the camera actually reaches Kinesis Video Streams is to do it from the AWS UI.

-1. Log in to your AWS account
+1. Log in to your AWS account.
-2. Search for and go to the Kinesis Video Streams service
+2. Search for and go to the Kinesis Video Streams service.
-3. Select the correct region and Kinesis video stream in the list.
+3. Make sure that you are in the correct AWS region, and select the Kinesis video stream in the list.
-4. Click the 'Media Playback' button
+4. Click the 'Media Playback' button.
 5. If everything is set up correctly, the stream should show up.
 Wait a number of seconds since there might be a delay.

 ## Known Limitations